This year we set out to experience the ultimate camper van road trip: driving around the entire Iceland in 7 days.

 What Is The Best Camper Van Rental In Iceland?

 And during our trip, it did feel like I became a part of a big family!
 Whenever a Happy Camper driver would see another one, there was always a friendly wave or a chat.
 It was almost like a bonding experience with other travelers, like being a part of a big, fun happy family.

 Beyond that, the camper van was also very comfortable which was a must for me.
 It was my first “van-life” experience and I wanted it to be memorable and fun, not struggle with it.
 The camper vans were very spacious and equipped with everything I needed to spend a week driving around Iceland.

-The green mid-size camper vans come equipped with a couch that converts into a bed, kitchen, and plenty of storage.
+The green mid-size Happy Camper vans come equipped with a couch that converts into a bed, kitchen, and plenty of storage.
 The kitchen comes with a sink, stove, kitchen utensils, cups, plates, silverware, even can openers, cleaners, and towels.
 Besides food, there wasn’t much that I needed to buy on my trip which was very convenient.

 It was also set up with a heater that would keep the van comfortably warm during the night.
 On a low setting, the heater would run all night up until 8 am when it was time to get up.

 Whenever you pick up your camper rental, make sure to get gravel protection or insurance.
-Just about every 2 out of 10 rental cars need their windshields replaced from gravel rocks so your chances of getting you rental’s windshield cracked or broken are pretty high.
+Just about every 2 out of 10 rental cars need their windshields replaced from gravel rocks so your chances of getting your rental’s windshield cracked or broken are pretty high.

 Thankfully, the van had a diesel engine that was very efficient and saved us a lot of money in fuel, especially driving in Eco mode.
 The entire distance of Iceland’s Ring Road is around 800 miles, but in the 7 days I ended up driving 1400 miles around Iceland and spent only $300 in gas.